-Elon 101 is a specially designed academic advising course/program that introduces firstsemester students to life at Elon University.
+Elon 101 is a specially designed academic advising course/program that introduces first-semester students to life at Elon University.
 Among the topics discussed are academic expectations, the honor code, campus involvement and student success.
 An extended orientation to Elon, the course is co-taught by the students' academic advisors and student teaching assistants.
 This elective class is limited in size to 16 students.
-The course meets weekly during the first semester and offers one semester hour of general credit upon successful completion.
+The course meets weekly and offers one semester hour of general credit upon successful completion.
 Grades given in this course are "Satisfactory" or "Unsatisfactory."